jefmeijvis/old.jefmeijvis.com/content/007-azure-application-insights.md

 ---

 ## Azure Application Insights
-Application Insights is an Azure service that allows developers to monitor their applications in a centralised way, all the way from development through production.
+Application Insights is an Azure service that allows developers to monitor their applications in a centralized way, all the way from development through production.
 With the available data, software teams are able to proactively understand how their application is being used.
 In case of an incident, developers are able to reactively review metrics, logs and traces to find the root cause.
 ![Azure Application Insights logo[small]](/static/post/007/logo.png)

-It is an essential tool to develop distributed applicatons and system at scale.
+It is an essential tool to develop distributed applications and system at scale.

 ## OpenTelemetry
-When software teams or organisations manage multiple applications, it might be useful to collect all this data in a single place.
+When software teams or organizations manage multiple applications, it might be useful to collect all this data in a single place.
 Only by doing so we're able to see the entire picture of what's happening across all these systems.
 Doing so requires that logs, traces and metrics are generated in a standardized data format.

 ![OpenTelemetry Logo [medium]](/static/post/007/opentelemetry.png)